Pet Insurance Blog

 The best pet insurance plans can provide substantial coverage for the most expensive health treatment and diagnostics.

 However, depending on your insurance plan, your policy may not cover every condition/expense your pet has.
-This is why it's so important to find a plan that covers your pet's breed-specific health risks.
+This is why it's so important to find a plan that covers your pet's breed-specific health risks .

-In general, most pet insurance plans will cover expenses in the above categories as long as they are not related to a pre-existing condition.
+In general, most pet insurance plans will cover medical expenses in the above categories as long as they are not related to a pre-existing condition.
 The details will depend on the type of coverage (see the chart below) and the provider you choose.

 Types of Coverage [Chart]